akxsha/akxsha.github.io/about.md

 ## About me

 #### Preamble
-Born and raised in the Bay Area.
+Born and raised in the CA Bay Area.

 Interested in travel, health, and computer theory.